x0xr00t/sl0ppy-rmuwda/README.md

 * run the .ps1 file with ./rm-uwda.ps1

 * In case needed
-Edit the code as needed for ur suitable wiches
+Edit the code as needed for ur suitable wishes